 What is the digital divide?

-The term is used to describe an economic inequality between groups, where some have access to information and communication technologies and others don’t.
+The term digital divide is used to describe an economic inequality between groups, where some have access to information and communication technologies and others don’t.
 But it’s also used to describe the knowledge gap between parents and their children.

 The gaps created by inadequate infrastructure and a lack of basic knowledge about the digital world are two major obstacles to genuine mass connectivity.
 In Britain, more and more of us have internet access every day.
 But late adopters don’t always have the knowledge they need to use the internet to its full extent.